2017 Albania Global Money Week

 - 2 500

-In the framework of Global Money Week, Bank of Albania (BoA), in cooperation with the Albanian Association of Banks and the support of the Ministry of Education and Sports, carried out several educational activities for high school students.
+For Global Money Week the Bank of Albania (BoA), in cooperation with the Albanian Association of Banks and the support of the Ministry of Education and Sports, carried out several educational activities for high school students.

 The opening ceremony was held at the Puppets Theatre in Tirana, during the première of the finance-themed puppet show called “Çufo and Tip – An adventure with goldlets”, staged on March 10th, 2014.
-The ceremony was attended by the Governor of BoA, representatives of diplomatic corps, educational government institutions and banks.
+The ceremony was attended by the Governor of BoA, representatives of diplomatic corporations, educational government institutions and banks.
 The Governor stressed the importance of increasing the financial education of the public and the Bank of Albania’s serious commitment to it.
 During the ceremony the Governor of the Bank of Albania signed a Memorandum of Cooperation with the Chairman of the Albanian Association of Banks encouraging reciprocal cooperation on financial education of students (ranging from junior high schools to universities) in the field of economy, finance and banks.
-The puppet show called “Çufo and Tip – An adventure with goldlets” was played twice a day, from 11th March to 17th March, including the weekend, for a public of around 160 persons.
+The puppet show called “Çufo and Tip – An adventure with goldlets” was played twice a day, from 11th March to 17th March, including the weekend, for the public.

 The Governor of the Bank of Albania was directly involved in some of these visits, during GMW2014.
 He took Cajupi High School students on a visit to the headquarters of Societe Generale Bank in Tirana and invited them to join his open discussion with its General Manager.
 He did the same with Seit Najdeni High School and Maqellara High School in Dibër and the Credins Bank, as well as with students from Dituria High School and the National Commercial Bank in Lushnje.